The Online Safety Act

-The Online Safety Bill will introduce a new regulatory regime to address illegal and harmful content online.
-We are seeing more and more scrutiny in this area, with Australia, Ireland and the EU already passing new legislation, including the EU’s Digital Services Act, and Singapore proposing similar legislation.
+The Online Safety Act introduces a new regulatory regime to address illegal and harmful content online.
+We are seeing more and more scrutiny in this area, with Australia, Ireland and the EU already passing new legislation, including the EU’s Digital Services Act.

-Under the Bill, companies in scope will have to put in place systems and processes to improve user safety.
-Ofcom will be the appointed regulator in the UK to enforce the Bill.
-The focus of the Bill is not on Ofcom moderating individual pieces of content, but on tech companies pro-actively assessing risks of harm to their users and putting in place systems and processes to keep them safer online.
-The Bill extends and applies to the whole of the UK, except for some of the criminal offences which apply differently within the home nations.
+Under the Online Safety Act, companies in scope will have to put in place systems and processes to improve user safety.
+Ofcom will be the appointed regulator in the UK to enforce the Act.
+The focus of the Act is not on Ofcom moderating individual pieces of content, but on tech companies pro-actively assessing risks of harm to their users and putting in place systems and processes to keep them safer online.
+The Act extends and applies to the whole of the UK, except for some of the criminal offences which apply differently within the home nations.

 What companies are in scope?